Trimble-tech/lilug-meetings/2025/(07)July-2025/7_8_2025_meeting_notes.md

 - Can be installed on Redhat or Debian distros from the `ncdu` distro.

 ### Matt Newhall: Undoing CHMOD & CHOWN on a folder
+- Tools like getfacl, chmod, chown can revert permissions manually if needed, but there often is no "silver bullet" solutions.
 - Use permissions from a similar folder to replicate to the folder needing revert
--

-Or, you can extract permissions from a tarball of a backed up file.
+- If in doubt, restore the system from a backup.

 ### Yutong: Cryptocurrency Issues and How to Avoid Them
 - Cryptocurrency can be a way to make spare income off of a running server where electricity costs and hardware power are allocated cheaply.